 How to Cite

 Low Birth Weight of Newborns and Its Association with Demographic and Socio-economic Determinants: Findings from Multiple Indicator Cluster Survey (MICS) Bangladesh 2019.
 (2021).
-International Journal of Health Studies, 7(1), 37-42. https://doi.org/10.22100/ijhs.v7i1.837
+International Journal of Health Studies (Undergoing Change to Shahroud Journal of Medical Sciences), 7(1), 37-42. https://doi.org/10.22100/ijhs.v7i1.837